SAP/spartacus-docs/_pages/telco/journey management - appointment with site address.md

 ## Overview

-As a result of Journey Management configuration, a product offering that is part of the bundle product offering may be defined with the requirement to specify the site (installation) address and to schedule an appointment.
-This means that a site address with an appointment reservation is required before the order can be successfully placed.

-The "Journey Management - Appointment Scheduling" feature enables customers to create a preferred site address and then make an appointment reservation during the "Add to Cart" process.
+As a result of Journey Management configuration, a product offerings may be defined with the requirement of an appointment to be scheduled.
+This means that an appointment reservation is required before the order can be successfully placed.
+The Journey Management appointment feature enables customers to make this reservation during the "Add to Cart" process.

-Creating a site address and appointment selection and reservation in a productive system requires third-party integration to the appropriate backend system.
+Appointment selection and/or reservation in a productive system requires third-party integration to the appropriate backend system.
 This feature can be adapted to work with a customer-specific business process flow.

-This feature applies to the product offerings, which are bought as a part of Bundle Product Offering (BPO) through Configurable Guided Selling (CGS), or bought as a stand-alone product offering.
-To enable this feature, checklist policy for "Installation address" and "Appointment Reference" must be enabled for the product offerings or the specifications.
+This feature applies to product offerings or product specifications that have a checklist policy for Appointment Reference and/or Installation Address configured.
+It is applicable to product offerings sold as a simple product offering or bundled product offering through configurbale guided selling.
 For more information, see [Configuring and Enabling the Appointment in TUA](#configuring-and-enabling-the-appointment-in-tua) in the TUA Help portal.

 ## Prerequisite